-EXERCISES FOR SECTION 3
+EXERCISES FOR SECTION 1.4

-- 3. As part of a 1990 study on the causes of asthma, the parents of 939 seven-year old children in five German cities were interviewed1.
-Of these children, the parents reported that 57 had had a doctor's diagnosis of asthma at some time in their lives.
-Find the statistic p and estimate the standard error of this statistic. - 4.
-The New York Times reported on a poll conducted October 18-21, 2000.
-This random phone survey found that among 1,010 registered votes, 45% responded "yes" to the question "Does the presidential candidate George W. Bush have the ability to deal wisely with an international crisis?"
-The New York Times explained "In theory, in 19 cases out of 20 the results based on such a sample will differ by no more than three percentage points in either direction from what would have been obtained by seeking out all American adults."
-Fill in, choosing from the options population, parameter, sample, statistic, unknown, π , p, 45%, 3%, 1.5%.
+- 1.7 As part of a project for a political science class, Tina and Karen plan to take a random phone survey similar to the Harris Poll, except that they want to estimate the public sentiment on a bill before the U.S. Congress. - a.
+Use Formula 1.1 on page 6 to estimate the size needed for their sample if they want results with a standard error of less than 5%. - b.
+What size should the sample be if they want the 95% margin of error to be less than 5%? - c.
+What size for the 99.7% margin of error to be less than 5%? - 1.8 In another Harris Poll of 1144 adult Americans, 306 people felt that the U.S. Constitution should be amended to have presidential elections decided by popular vote rather than by the electoral college.
+Find the statistic p and estimate the standard error SE_p . - 1.9 As part of a 1990 study on the causes of asthma, the parents of 939 sevenyear-old children in five German cities were interviewed.5 Of these children, 57 had had a doctor's diagnosis of asthma at some time in their lives.
+Find the statistic p and estimate the standard error of this statistic. - 1.10 The New York Times reported on a poll conducted October 18-21, 2000.
+This random phone survey found that among 1010 registered voters, 45% responded Yes to the question "Does the presidential candidate George W. Bush have the ability to deal wisely with an international crisis?"
+The New York Times explained, "In theory, in 19 cases out of 20 the results based on such a sample will differ by no more than three percentage points in either direction from what would have been obtained by seeking out all American adults."
+Fill in the following, choosing from these options:

+population, parameter, sample, statistic, unknown, π , p, 45%, 3%, 1.5%

 The symbol for the parameter is .
-The value of parameter is .
+The value of the parameter is .
 The collection of 1010 registered voters is called the .
 The symbol for the statistic is .
 The value of the statistic is .
-The standard error is estimated to be .
-The 95% margin of error is estimated to be .
+The standard error is approximately .
+The 95% margin of error is approximately .